These are the articles and memes that have caught my attention these past few weeks.

 "YOU don’t have to be living abroad to get a sense of the white-hot anger people around the world are feeling towards Boko Haram, the Nigerian equivalent of the Pakistani and Afghan Taliban.

-in Pakistan, we are so busy contemplating our collective navel that the event has barely registered.
+But in Pakistan, we are so busy contemplating our collective navel that the event has barely registered.

 Whether we like it or not — and most of us don’t — the grim reality is that Muslim extremist groups have killed and maimed across the world, shouting Allah-o-Akbar.

 In our misplaced desire not to criticise groups that fight under the banner of Islam, we refuse to examine closely the cause they say they are fighting for.
-Boko Haram, led by a madman who wants to sell the girls he has kidnapped, is surely not worth defending, and must be condemned in the most forthright language
+Boko Haram, led by a madman who wants to sell the girls he has kidnapped, is surely not worth defending, and must be condemned in the most forthright language."

 Another satire: "AlterNet Comics: Matt Bors on #BringBackOurGirls."